- Best of Iran: The Perfect 15-Day Itinerary For Your Life-Changing Trip

 Steps to Apply for Visa on Arrival

-Here are the steps to apply for the visa on arrival upon arriving in one of Iran's major airports.
-These steps are based on my experience applying the visa at the Imam Khomeini International Airport, Tehran, so it could be a little different in other airports (but the general idea is the same):
+Here are the steps to apply for the visa on arrival upon arriving in one of Iran’s major airports.
+These steps are based on my experience applying for the visa at the Imam Khomeini International Airport, Tehran, so it could be a little different in other airports (but the general idea is the same):

 - Go to the insurance desk located nearby the visa section to apply and pay for a travel insurance (read below for more information about this)

 - Go to the visa desk and queue.